 Class-action lawsuits are also putting on the pressure, according to The Guardian, with several manufacturers already removing "natural" from packaging as a result.
 With $40 billion worth of "natural" food sold every year, according to Nielsen, the industry may be forced to find its own way.

-Do you agree or disagree that the term "natural" on food labels is misleading to many consumers?
+Do you agree the term “natural” on food labels is misleading to consumers?
+Should “natural” be banned as a product claim?
+Is there a role for retailers in clearing up the confusion?